digirix/Apexsaas/Progress.md

 # Project Progress Report: Accounting Firm Management Application

 ## Overview
-This document provides a comprehensive overview of the progress made on the Accounting Firm Management Application, a multi-tenant system designed for accounting firms to manage clients, tasks, and system configuration.
+This document provides a comprehensive overview of the progress made on the Accounting Firm Management Application, a multi-tenant system designed for accounting firms to manage clients, tasks, users, permissions, and system configuration across different countries and service types.

 ## Project Architecture